sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-selectors-2/README.md

 ## Attribute Selectors

-The class selector will match any element that includes has that class.
+The class selector will match any element that has that class.
 You can also select elements based on any attribute:

 ```html
 <img src="great-picture.jpg" alt="close-up of a puppy" />